lcappuccio/simplexdb/README.md

 # simplexdb
-Simple Database based on MapDB and Spring REST Interface
+MapDB Database and Spring REST Interface

+The goal of this project is to create a portable storage for moving multiple files providing the lightest possible database with a REST interface.

 **Master**